calum4/personal-website/README.md

 - README
 - prettier
 - fix scroll
-- strip comments from config file on production builds

 1. Copy `config.example.json` to `config.json` and configure the application as you desire.
 Fields beginning with `__comment` describe the related non-comment field.